Fildo7525/Project-Builder/README.md

 # Project-Builder

-This program compatible with Linux
+This program is compatible with Linux

 The usage is extremly easy just type into console
 ```